RADIAN-HCI/Literature-Review/literature-review.md

   publisher={Elsevier}
 }

-- Application and theory gaps during the rise of Artificial Intelligence in Education
+- Explainable Artificial Intelligence in education
-  + Based on 4,519 publications from 2000 to 2019, we attempt to fill this gap and identify trends and topics related to AI applications in education (AIEd) using topicbased bibliometrics.
+  +  Accordingly, we first present a framework, referred to as XAI-ED, that considers six key aspects in relation to explainability for studying, designing and developing educational AI tools.
+These key aspects focus on the stakeholders, benefits, approaches for presenting explanations, widely used classes of AI models, human-centred designs of the AI interfaces and potential pitfalls of providing explanations within education.
+We then present four comprehensive case studies that illustrate the application of XAI-ED in four different educational AI tools.
+The paper concludes by discussing opportunities, challenges and future research needs for the effective incorporation of XAI in education.
-  + @article{chen2022two,
+  +  @article{khosravi2022explainable,
-  title={Two decades of artificial intelligence in education}, author={Chen, Xieling and Zou, Di and Xie, Haoran and Cheng, Gary and Liu, Caixia}, journal={Educational Technology \& Society}, volume={25}, number={1}, pages={28--47}, year={2022}, publisher={JSTOR}
+  title={Explainable artificial intelligence in education}, author={Khosravi, Hassan and Shum, Simon Buckingham and Chen, Guanliang and Conati, Cristina and Tsai, Yi-Shan and Kay, Judy and Knight, Simon and Martinez-Maldonado, Roberto and Sadiq, Shazia and Ga{\v{s}}evi{\'c}, Dragan}, journal={Computers and Education: Artificial Intelligence}, volume={3}, pages={100074}, year={2022}, publisher={Elsevier}
 }

 - Artificial Intelligence in Education: Current Insights and Future Perspectives